125- …And whomever He wills to send astray,

 OPTIMUM PRESSURE AND OXYGEN FOR PERPETUATION OF LIFE

 The oxygen and pressure ratio being ideal, a man’s bodily functions run across no difficulty from sea level up to a height of 3000 meters.
 At altitudes ranging from 3000 to 5000 meters, elevated blood pressure and difficulty breathing are experienced.
 At an altitude of 7500 meters, the tissues are badly in need of oxygen.
-Above this height, a person experiences a blackout; the blood circulation, the respiration and the nervous system begin to falter.
+Above this height, a person experiences a blackout; the blood circulation, the respiration and the nervous system begin to collapse.
 Changes in atmospheric pressure affect the circulation, increasing the pressure of the blood running through the veins and arteries.
 The balance of gases in the vacuums of the body and the distribution of gases in the blood and tissues (in particular of the nitrogen) is upset.
 The mechanical effect of a sudden rise and fall in blood pressure results in the rupture of blood vessels.
-Effects of the changes in gas volumes may be grouped as follows: eardrum ruptures, inflammation of the middle ear, sinusitis due to change in the volume of air in the sinuses, toothaches (dental carries), difficulty passing gas, and colic…
+Effects of the changes in gas volumes may be grouped as follows: eardrum ruptures, inflammation of the middle ear, sinusitis due to change in the volume of air in the sinuses, toothaches (dental carries), stomach aches due to difficulty passing gas.

 Thanks to the ideal proportion of oxygen, we can comfortably breathe and our circulation functions properly.
 Prof. Michael Denton says that if the density of the air had been a little higher, the air resistance would reach great proportions and it would be impossible to design a respiratory system to supply enough oxygen for a breathing organism.
 Between the possible atmospheric pressures and the possible oxygen proportions, looking for an optimum digital value for life, the bracket we come across is a highly limited one.
 The fulfillment of so many requirements for survival within this narrow bracket certainly points to perfect design.